 Atrial fibrillation is responsible for 20 percent of strokes in the US because it can allow clots to form in the heart.
 It has now been deemed an epidemic, with nearly 1 out of every 10 patients aged 65 or older having it.
 It’s estimated that there will be more new AFib patients this year than all cancers combined.

 AFib is a condition of the heart's natural pacemaker system that results in an irregular heartbeat.
 Instead of producing a coordinated squeeze, the top chambers of the heart can only wiggle.
-This is very inefficient for the heart and blood does not pump forward correctly, causing some major complications both in and out of the heart.
+This is very inefficient for the heart and blood does not pump forward correctly, causing major complications in and out of the heart.
 Patients with AFib also have a risk of congestive heart failure that is three times higher than the general population.
-For a long time, the medical community has underestimated the importance of AFib; however, in the past few years, the impact on patients' quality of life and survival have been better appreciated.
+For a long time, the medical community has underestimated the importance of AFib; however, in the past few years, the impact on a patient's quality of life and survival has been better appreciated.

 Detecting the Symptoms

 AFib has several hallmark symptoms.
 Most commonly, patients complain of heart palpitations or racing, but it can also present with shortness of breath, dizziness or chest pain.
 Usually, these symptoms only present when a fast, irregular heart rate is triggered.
 AFib can be difficult to diagnose because 20 percent of patients don't have symptoms or their symptoms can come and go.
 Unfortunately, a patient can still develop complications from AFib even when they can't feel it or if it is intermittent.
 A physician can perform an ambulatory cardiac monitoring test, such as a Holter monitor.
 This is an EKG the patient wears for one to two weeks to record any episodes of AFib that may come and go.